ls-2018/etcd/etcdctl/README.md

 - dest-insecure-transport -- Disable transport security for client connections

-- max-txn-ops -- Maximum number of operations permitted in a transaction during syncing updates

 #### Output

 The approximate total number of keys transferred to the destination cluster, updated every 30 seconds.